Jonas1312/how-not-to-sample-points-in-circle/README.md

 # How to Uniformly Sample Points in a Circle

-For any reason, we want to sample points uniformly in a circle.
+For whatever reason, we want to sample points uniformly in a circle.

 We can sample values for $\theta$ and $r$ in polar coordinates and then visualize the points with a scatter plot: